California is home to many great academic institutions, and hardly any Californian hasn’t heard of the University of California.

 2. Extracurriculars.
 In this section, you should include non-academic accomplishments such as Volunteer/Community service, award(s), work experience, and extracurricular activities.
 Strong ECs can determine if you will be accepted, rejected, or added to the waitlist.

 3. Personal statements.
 Make sure you are as genuine as possible when writing these essays.
-You are to answer the questions in no more than 350 words; try to do that without adding fluff.
+You must answer the questions in no more than 350 words; try to do that without adding fluff.

 4. Understand the admissions criteria for your major.
 Some majors are more selective than others and have requirements different from the general admission requirements.
 For example, if your intended major is Art History, you are more likely to be admitted than someone planning to study Computer Science.